pgorman/dangerjaunt/minirules.md

 ### Spell Research ###

-Magic-Users conduct research to create original spells not described in this volume.
+Magic-Users conduct research to create original spells.

 1. The player writes a spell description.
 2. The referee sets the level of the spell.
-3. The referee and player negotiate minor changes or clarifications to the spell description.
+3. Together, the referee and player negotiate minor changes or clarifications.
 4. The player commits the character's time and money.

 The minimum uninterrupted research time to create the spell equals the spell's level in weeks.